Mental anguish and emotional distress

 Relatives and other bystanders who witnessed the attack also may suffer mental anguish and emotional distress.
 For example, the parents of a child victim might never recover from the guilt they might feel from not protecting their child, even when there was no opportunity to save him or her from the attack.

 The law does not grant a recovery, however, to every relative and bystander.
 Each state has different standards as to who may recover.
 For example, the persons who may recover might be limited to only parents, brothers and sisters, not cousins, grandparents or friends.
 Another example might be a state that requires a relative to have actually seen the attack the moment it happened, not a minute later.
-Bystander liability is covered at Legal Rights of Bystanders and Family Members and on many of the state law pages of Dog Bite Law (see Index to the Dog Bite Law Website to find your state).
+Bystander liability is covered at Legal Rights of Bystanders and Family Members and on many of the state law pages of Dog Bite Law.

 Here are two strategy discussions that Attorney Kenneth Phillips had with, first, a parent who wondered whether his son's case would benefit from some mental health treatment, and second, an attorney who was representing a client that was bitten on the hand but principally suffered from emotional distress.